maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/22-mariposa-county-clerk/all-elections/en/voting-basics/vote-language.md

 priority: "Minor"
 ---

 Please [Contact the Mariposa County Elections Office](#menu-item-contact-county-election-office) to learn more about voting options in other languages.
+Mariposa's required languages, other than English, are Español/Spanish and Tagalog.